funcompbio/practical2/practical2.md

 Negative sign: <->
 ```

-You will need to press `Ctrl+d` to exit the `sort` command since we are
+If you typed the previous instruction, you need to press `Ctrl+d` to exit
-not giving any file to sort in the previous call.
-To change the
+the `sort` command since we are not giving any file to sort in the previous
-_locale_ into an English-speaking configuration in an Unix system such
+call.
+If **you need** to change the _locale_ into an English-speaking
-as Ubuntu or macOS, you should type the following:
+configuration in an Unix system such as Ubuntu you should type the following:

 ```
 $ LC_ALL=en_US
 ```

-We can verify that the _locale configuration_ has changed.
+You can verify that the _locale configuration_ has changed.

 ```
 $ locale